-Suspect dead in Dallas shooting, mayor says
+Feds had eye on Dallas gunman before paramedic shooting

 Criminal history

 Brown had numerous charges on his record, mostly involving drugs, weapons or driving while intoxicated, as well as several misdemeanors, and in most of the cases he took plea agreements, court records show.
+He had been arrested on allegations of aggravated assault with a deadly weapon, police said.

-He was sentenced to jail on at least nine occasions, but it was not clear from inmate records how much time he'd actually served, court documents show.
+He was sentenced to jail on at least nine occasions, but it is not clear from inmate records how much time he actually served.

 Brown went by "Brotha Dk" on Facebook, where he posted occasionally about the New Black Panthers and on at least one occasion in 2014 shared a photo of himself holding a single-barrel shotgun.
 He had served as the organization's defense minister since 1998, according to the Facebook page.